About

 Art is a meditation, “When I am painting, everything else falls away and I am present in the moment.”

-My mom had always encouraged me to focus on my natural artistic ability, but I was so passionate about other things I had always put art on the back burner.
-I guess I didn’t realize how important art was for the world, that it also has the power to make the world a better place.
+My mother always encouraged me to focus on my natural artistic ability, but I was so passionate about social and cultural change that I often put art on the back burner.
+I spent years as the Idaho State Coordinator for the Peace Alliance and later transitioned into efforts to create an ecovillage, learning about soil health, organic gardening, and sustainable communities.
+At the time, I didn’t realize that art, too, had the power to make the world a better place.

 snowboarding-steamboat